This is a gear review about the Macpac Dragonfly Sleeping Bag Range in 2023.

 Down type / fill power

-The Macpac Dragonfly use 800+ loft Hyperdry Goose Down in 2022.
-This is a bit below average for the top of the range lightweight sleeping bags available around the world at the moment.
-800 loft will be a little more durable that 900 or 950+ loft down as is the nature of the product.
+The Macpac Dragonfly uses 800+ loft Hyperdry Goose Down in 2023.
+This is a bit below average for the top-of-the-range lightweight sleeping bags available around the world at the moment.
+800 loft will be a little more durable than 900 or 950+ loft down as is the nature of the product.

 As it is HyperDry down it will be able to withstand wet conditions and still keep its loft.
 Good to know if you are unfortunate enough to find yourself getting wet.

-Let’s take a look at how the Dragonfly sleeping bags are made with the features such as the Inner and Outer Shell fabics, zippers, baffles, draft tubes, hood and weather resistance.
+Let’s take a look at how the Dragonfly sleeping bags are made with the features such as the Inner and Outer Shell fabrics, zippers, baffles, draft tubes, hood, and weather resistance.

 Outer Shell fabric

-The outer fabric on the Macpac Dragonfly sleeping bags are the pertex Quantum 15D with a C6 DWR coating.
-While some competitors have opted for 10D or even 7D outer fabrics Macpac have used a stronger, thicker and heavier 15D Pertex fabric.
+The outer fabric on the Macpac Dragonfly sleeping bags is the Pertex Quantum 15D with a C6 DWR coating.
+While some competitors have opted for 10D or even 7D outer fabrics Macpac has used a stronger, thicker, and heavier 15D Pertex fabric.
 The fabric uses the new Y Fuse technology that locks the fabric into itself to create a tighter weave.
 It is coated with a DWR finish which does a good job of beading water and allowing it to run off the fabric without it penetrating the internal down.

-Important to note that the DWR coating and HyperDry Down treatment will not last forever and will need to be retreated over a period time.
+Important to note that the DWR coating and HyperDry Down treatment will not last forever and you will need to reapply it over a period of time.

-Both the Dragonfly 400 and Dragonfly 600 are fully baffled with no sewn through sections which keep the down nicely packed without much chance of getting cold spots.
-All the baffles are horozontal baffles which can move throughout the night and get compressed which can in turn create cold spots.
+Both the Dragonfly 400 and Dragonfly 600 are fully baffled with no sewn-through sections which keep the down nicely packed without much chance of getting cold spots.
+All the baffles are horizontal baffles that can move throughout the night and get compressed which can, in turn, create cold spots.
 In recent years there has been a move towards vertical baffles, at least in the shoulder and chest area to reduce this from happening.